CUSTOMER DATA PLATFORM: [THE MARKETER’S GUIDE]

-After we break down exactly what a CDP is, we’ll move on to how you can (and why you should) utilize this highly advanced – yet incredibly practical and accessible – technology to not just attract new customers, but identify and retain the most valuable ones that drive your business.
+After we break down exactly what a CDP is and what distinguishes it from other platforms, we’ll move on to how you can (and why you should) utilize this highly advanced – yet incredibly practical and accessible – technology to not just attract new customers, but identify and retain the most valuable ones that drive your business.

 What a CDP is [and What it Does]